 A promising RSV prevention approach is to help moms protect their infants by getting vaccinated while pregnant—otherwise called maternal immunization.
-PATH’s Center for Vaccine Innovation and Access (CVIA) is right there in the mix to support ways in which this strategy can save more lives.
+PATH's Center for Vaccine Innovation and Access (CVIA) and Maternal, Newborn, Child Health and Nutrition Program are right there in the mix to support ways in which this strategy can save more lives.

 “A pregnant women can pass to her baby immunity that starts at birth and continues for several months.”

 “By getting vaccinated, a pregnant women can pass to her baby immunity that starts at birth and continues for several months.
 This also allows time for an infant’s immune system to develop,” Dr. Bhat explains.